bixb922/crank-organ/doc-software/README.md

 # Installation
 ## Prerequisite hardware and software

 This software is designed for a ESP32-S3 N8R8 or N16R8 microcontroller.
-N8R8 means 8 Megabytes flash, 8 Megabytes RAM.
-N16R8 means Megabytes Mb flash, 8 Megabytes RAM (Megabytes, not Gigabytes...).
+N8R8 means 8 Megabytes of flash, 8 Megabytes of RAM.
+N16R8 means 16 Megabytes of flash, 8 Megabytes RAM(Megabytes, not Gigabytes...).
 The ESP32-S3 is most easily available on boards (modules) like the ESP32-S3-Devkit-C or similar boards.
-There are many vendors offering these boards, I use a "ESP32-S3-Devkit-C N16R8" clone.
+There are many vendors offering these boards, I use a "ESP32-S3-Devkit-C N16R8" clone (see also the hardware description in this repository).

 For a 20 pipe organ, see the hardware section (doc-hardware folder) for a schematic.
 It's best to connect a touchpad, which really is any metal knob or disc such as a drawer knob connected with a single wire to the input port of the ESP32-S3.
 The touchpad senses the touch of the hand with a capacitive sensing technology.
 The touchpad is used to start tunes.